 Meet the experts: Jason Portnoy, president of JPORT Media, a full-service digital marketing and ad agency; and Ashlyn Carter, copywriter and messaging strategist at Ashlyn Writes and founder of the website Ashlyn Writes and the accompanying Ashlyn Writes Shop, powered by Shopify.

-Writing strong Instagram captions starts with your campaign goals
+Instagram captions and campaign goals

-Before diving into caption writing, go back to the primary goals of your Instagram strategy and let them guide you.
+Before diving into Instagram caption writing, go back to the primary goals of your Instagram strategy and let them guide you.
 Common overarching goals include:

 - Running an awareness campaign to increase your visibility or to increase brand awareness in general (this can mean increasing your reach and number of followers, or driving traffic to your website for awareness purposes)